Kapploneon/Kapploneon-js-fundamentals/11_unit/dom-cheatsheet.md

 // options can specifiy to bubble or to capture element.addEventListener('nameOfEvent', functionToRun, {capture: true});

+// options can also specifiy if you want to execute the event only once and remove it.
+// This click event will only trigger once and then for the subsequent clicks it will be removed. element.addEventListener('click', functionToRun, {once: true});

+// To remove the event
+dummFunction = () => {
+    console.log("dummy callback function");
+};
+// Adds the event.
+element.addEventListener('click', dummFunction);

+// Removes the event after 2 sec. setTimeout(() => {
+    element.removeEventListener('nameOfEvent', dummFunction),
+}, 2000);
 ```

 If you keep the capture on for an event then it will trigger while moving down the document.